 - The ore is grounded and crushed.
 If the ore containing the gold has other forms of metals or any kind of sulphide minerals then it requires additional kind of treatments before going through the process of leaching.
 The gold is mixed with the sodium cyanide which leads to the following Elsener’s equation and reaction.
 This is done to make soluble gold

 - Now the gold is soluble.
 This method of making soluble gold is known as leaching.
 In the process of leaching, a dilute form of sodium cyanide is added into the ore containing the gold.
 Since gold is soluble after the leaching process, it is free to move through the membrane while the rest of ore cannot pass through the membrane.
-Lime is added to sodium cyanide to make the pH in between 10-11 so as to favour the reactants and bring them to equilibrium.
+Lime is added to sodium cyanide to make the pH in between 10-11 to favour the reactants and bring them to equilibrium.

 - The slurry formed is treated with activated zinc or carbon for the extraction of gold.
 Cementation is the next process which involves the use of zinc electrode with a paste of carbon immersed in the solution containing the gold cyanide.